 Domestic and family violence

 It can be physical, but also verbal, psychological, emotional, social, financial, sexual, spiritual or religious.
-It also includes harassment and stalking, including online harassment.
+It also includes harassment and stalking, such as online harassment and coercive control.

 If you or someone you know is experiencing domestic and family violence, help and support is available.